DANCEcollaborative/bazaar/README.md

 - In the agent's file '…/runtime/agent.xml' replace both instances of "WebsocketChatClientLegacy" with "WebsocketChatClient".
 - If any src files include the line 'import basilica2.socketchat.WebsocketChatClientLegacy', change those lines to 'import basilica2.socketchat.WebsocketChatClient'.
 - In the .classpath file, replace ‘SocketIOClientLegacy’ with ‘SocketIOClient’.
+- If you are using a project file, remove 'Legacy' from the agent name.
+- If you are using a .launch file, remove 'Legacy' from the agent name.

 # Install a Bazaar Docker agent on a Linux server
 NOTE: This is only for agents that use the newer Docker sockets method.
 The older sockets method is deprecated.